 To wrap this up, we want to commend you for your holiday spirit and generosity.
 Small gifts are an excellent way to show employees, clients, partners, and coworkers how much you appreciate them—as long as you go about it correctly.

 Happy holidays from the ZoomInfo team!
 If you’re looking for more ways to improve your B2B organization, contact us today.
-We have the world’s most actionable sales and market intelligence.
+We have the world’s most actionable sales and marketing business database.